Auto Detailing Guide - Wash & Dry

 Rinseless Wash (Return to Top)

 The latest in wash technology allows you to wash your car without the need of a hose for rinsing afterward.
 You still need water of course, but simply one or two buckets full will do.
 This allows you to wash your car in your garage, in an apartment complex or condo, or virtually anywhere you can fill up a couple gallons of water.
-Watch as Optimum No Rinse or Chemical Guys Hose Free Eco Wash encapsulates dirt and other contamination and lifts it from the surface for safe removal.
+Watch as Optimum No Rinse or a similar product encapsulates dirt and other contamination and lifts it from the surface for safe removal.
 Keep your car clean and save the environment at the same time with this paint safe, eco-friendly style of washing.

 Rinseless Wash How-To

-- Step 1: Insert your Grit Guard insert to the bottom of your bucket
+- Step 1: Insert your Grit Guard or Dirt Lock to the bottom of your bucket

 - Step 2: Fill your bucket with 3 to 4 gallons of warm water